 The School caters for boys and girls from Kindergarten to Year 6 and due to increasing enrolments is moving from a two stream to a three stream class structure.
 To cater for the growth, six new classrooms were built in 2015 ready to be opened for use in 2016.
 The School draws from a wide geographical area, with children travelling from Kariong, Tascot, Umina Beach, Ettalong, Phegan's Bay, Booker Bay, Empire Bay as well as from the local surrounding areas of Woy Woy.
 This demographic contains a vast spread of socio-economic backgrounds.
-Aspect classes are provided for children with autism with enrolment of eighteen children in these classes.
+Aspect classes are provided for children with autism with enrolment of eighteen children in three classes.

-In 2019 students were involved in creative, academic and sporting pursuits such as the end of year Musical, international UNSW (University of NSW) competitions, gala days, diocesan sporting events, debating, chess, public speaking and band competitions.
-The School bands consist of a concert and training band and both are going from strength to strength.
+In 2020 the students were not able to participate in a lot of the extra-curricular opportunities which are normally available to them, due to COVID-19.
+Usually the students would be involved in creative, academic and sporting pursuits such as the end of year Musical, gala days, diocesan sporting events, debating, chess, public speaking and band competitions.
+The School band consists of a concert and training band and both are going from strength to strength.